-Since then we have grown to feed over 900 children each week in 14 different schools throughout Niagara Falls, Welland and St. Catharines.
+Since then we have grown to feed over 1200 children each week in 24 different schools throughout the Niagara Region.
 Through partnerships and support from passionate individuals who believe in our vision we continue to grow; working together to ensure that every child will have access to quality food every day.

 We are dedicated to providing nutritious lunches and hope throughout the school year to children who need it most.
 But it’s more than just lunches.
 Our program helps to empower children, unite businesses and supporters through community engagement.
 By working together we help inspire and nurture our leaders of tomorrow by providing them with the tools and knowledge to help make a difference.